Alternative drinks to alcohol

 Or: what on earth is there to drink now?
-Either at the pub or at home.
+What are the alternative drinks to alcohol, either at the pub or at home?
 Maybe the most common question we get is this: what could I drink now that I don’t want wine, beer or spirits anymore?
 It can be a difficult one, especially when you’re out and about.
 As much as we’d like all pubs and bars to have a great selection of non-alcoholic drinks, that just isn’t the case at the moment.
 Not many adults can drink several pints of soft drinks (all that sugar), or plain water (no taste) in one evening.
-And that’s often what the alternatives on offer are.
+And that’s often what the alternative drinks to alcohol on offer are.
 We give our ideas for the best drinks, both for home, and for ordering in the pub.
 We have also put together some thoughts on how to choose a drink if you’re diabetic.

 To get you started, here are Club Soda’s tips on making non-drinking guests feel special at parties.
-It was written to help people organising parties and events cater for all of their guests, but it has many ideas for non-alcoholic drinks to try – even without a party!
+It was written to help people organising parties and events cater for all of their guests, but it has many ideas for alternative drinks to alcohol to try – even without a party!

 Soft drinks doesn’t always have to mean the usual sugary suspects.
 Here’s a blog post about soft brews – smugness while drinking is optional.
 And old-fashioned lemonades can also be a healthier choice with less sugar: here’s one brand we like.
 And this article lists some soft drinks especially for Christmas and winter.